timi10x/ExhibitListApp/README.md

 # 📱 [ExhibitListApp](https://github.com/timmyCoder/ExhibitListApp/blob/master/app-debug.apk)

-This is a Single Activity android application that showcases a list of different types of iPhones from a server db.
-The application allows user to see a list of iPhones with different models and their respective available images.
+This is a Single Activity android application that showcases a list of different types of exhibits from a server db.
+The application allows user to see a list of exhibits with different models and their respective available images.
 The application consumes the [Reyst exhibit_db API](https://my-json-server.typicode.com/Reyst/exhibit_db/list) and also provides offline accessibility to view the data gotten from the server.